EyasuTeshome/shifttracker/soft-skills/working-in-diverse-cross-cultural-teams-part-2.md

 - How do you think these differences can result into misunderstanding or conflict?
 - What else comes to mind for you?

-## Additional materials

-*These are all optional, but if you're interested in exploring this topic further, here are some resources to help you.
-Any exploration here should be done outside program time.*

-- Refresh on this article from an earlier activity: [Cross-cultural communication styles: High and low context](examples-of-differences-between-high-context-and-low-context-communication.md)

 ------